 Cost: Rates for term life insurance start at $26/month for a woman and $33/ month for a man, on average.

 Who they are: Canada Life is the country’s second-largest insurance company.
 The company recently celebrated 175 years of business, founded in 1846.
 They have a financial strength rating of A+ and manage over $220 million in assets.

 What they offer: While Canada Life provides many of the same life insurance options as their competitors, they do have a pretty extensive list of add-ons and riders so that you can customize your policy.

 Cost: Rates start at $29/month for a 35-year-old woman and $36/month for a 35-year-old man, on average.
 The entire process, from quote to application to approval, requires an advisor; you can’t complete it online.

-Who they are: Founded in 1896, Wawanesa provides investment services, employee benefits and insurance; with life insurance representing just a small slice of their business.
+Who they are: Founded in 1896 in Quebec, Wawanesa provides investment services, employee benefits and insurance; with life insurance representing just a small slice of their business.

 AM Best, a credit ranking agency, has given them a score of A for their Life/Health services.
 What does that mean, exactly?
 AM Best states: "The ratings reflect its balance sheet strength, as well as its adequate operating performance, neutral business profile and appropriate ERM."